 "At least two different settings (this may be the same location with a significantly different use of mise-en-scene and/or lighting or two different locations)

+Many music videos' performance sections often take place in studio settings with various lighting or background set-ups, often using bright colours to add an interesting element to the otherwise plain setting.
+In these settings, conventional props are also used to signify the fact that the artist is performing, these often include microphone stands.
 However, depending on the narrative of the video, there is often other internal and external settings.
 For example, Anne Marie's '2002' and Little Mix's 'Black Magic' as well as Britney Spears' 'Baby One More Time' all have narratives based in the school environment, which would also be recognisable to the young adult target audience.
 Despite the one setting of the school, various areas of the school are featured including libraries, classrooms and corridors filled with lockers, which the screenshot from 'Fancy' below demonstrates.
+In order to fulfill the requirements of the brief and make my performance and narrative sections distinct, I plan to have both studio and internal school settings in my music video.

-"At least two characters representing at least two different social groups"
+5. Other characters in the narrative or performance (dance) sections "At least two characters representing at least two different social groups"

 Although the artist is often the only character featured in lip-synching CUs, other characters are often featured in the dance or narrative sections to help portray the narrative or be a part of the dance routines.
 Their costume depends on the narrative explored and the 'world' that the video takes place in but in more contemporary videos, the other characters are dressed in unique looks to demonstrate their own originality.
 As I will go on to discuss on my representation post, it is very important for me to portray different social groups, to ensure that ethnic minorities are included in the video and this will be through my casting of characters in the narrative or dance sequences.